ARMmbed/mbed-os-tools/CONTRIBUTING.md

 We appreciate your contributions!
 Because this is an open source project, we want to keep it as easy as possible to contribute changes.
 However, we need contributors to follow a few guidelines.

-## Contributor agreement

-For us to accept your pull request, we need you to agree to our [contributor agreement](http://developer.mbed.org/contributor_agreement/) to give us the necessary rights to use and distribute your contributions.
-(To click through the agreement, create an account on mbed.com, and log in.)

 ## Enhancements and bugs

 Enhancements are: